nicolabs/nicobot/README.md

 3. Fill them into `tests/transbot-sample-conf/config.yml` (`ibmcloud_url` and `ibmcloud_apikey`)
 4. Run `transbot -C tests/transbot-sample-conf` (with docker it will be something like `docker run -it "tests/transbot-sample-conf:/etc/nicobot" nicolabs/nicobot:debian-slim transbot -C /etc/nicobot`)
 5. Type `Hello world` in the console : the bot will print a random translation of "Hello World"
-6. Input `Bye nicobot` : the bot will terminate
+6. Type `Bye nicobot` : the bot will terminate

-If you want to send & receive messages through *Signal* instead of reading from the keyboard & printing to the console :
+You may now explore the dedicated chapters below for more options, including sending & receiving messages through *XMPP* or *Signal* instead of keyboard & console.

-1. Install and configure `signal-cli` (see below for details)
-2. Run `transbot -C tests/transbot-sample-conf -b signal -U '+33123456789' -r '+34987654321'` with `-U +33123456789` your *Signal* number and `-r +33987654321` the one of the person you want to make the bot chat with

-See dedicated chapters below for more options...

 ### Main configuration options and files

-Run `transbot -h` to get a description of all options.
+This paragraph introduces the most important options to make this bot work.
+Please also check the generic options below, and finally run `transbot -h` to get an exact list of all options.

-The bot needs several configuration files that will be generated / downloaded the first time if not provided.
+The bot needs several configuration files that will be generated / downloaded the first time if not provided :

-Below are the most important configuration options for this bot (please also check the generic options below) :

 - **--keyword** and **--keywords-file** will help you generate the list of keywords that will trigger the bot.
 To do this, run `transbot --keyword <a_keyword> --keyword <another_keyword> ...` **a first time** : this will download all known translations for these keywords and save them into a `keywords.json` file.
 Next time you run the bot, **don't** use the `--keyword` option : it will reuse this saved keywords list.
 You can use `--keywords-file` to change the file name.
 - **--languages-file** : The first time the bot runs it will download the list of supported languages into `languages.<locale>.json` and reuse it afterwards.
 You can edit it, to keep just the set of languages you want for instance.
 You can also use the `--locale` option to indicate the desired locale.